saltstack/salt/doc/topics/mine/index.rst

 The Salt Mine
 =============

-Granted, it took a while for this name to be used in Salt, but version 0.15.0 introduces a new system to Salt called the Salt Mine.

-The Salt Mine is used to bridge the gap between setting static variables and gathering live data.
-The Salt mine is used to collect arbitrary data from minions and store it on the master.
-This data is then made available to all minions via the ``mine`` module.
+The Salt Mine is used to collect arbitrary data from minions and store it on the master.
+This data is then made available to all minions via the :py:mod:`salt.modules.mine` module.

 The data is gathered on the minion and sent back to the master where only the most recent data is maintained (if long term data is required use